MHeydari80/Find-future-dates/README.md

 # Find-future-dates
-I've wrote a program that prompts the uset to enter an integer fo today's day of th week and also enter the number of days agter today for a future day and display the furure day of the week.Here's a simple run:
+I've written a program that prompts the user to enter an integer for today's day of th week and also enter the number of days after today for a future day and display the furure day of the week.
+Here's a simple run: